New Premium Course (November 2019)

 Next, I’ll select the mirror command from the sketch dropdown menu… not to be confused with the mirror command in the create dropdown menu, which is for mirroring 3D geometry, not sketches.

-You should have an orange background highlight once you mirror your profile shape, which signifies that this is a closed profile shape…meaning there are no gaps or holes in your geometry… which is necessary for us to achieve in order to use the Adds depth to a closed sketch profile or planar face.
-Select the profile or planar face then specify the distance to extrude. command.
+You should have an orange background highlight once you mirror your profile shape, which signifies that this is a closed profile shape…meaning there are no gaps or holes in your geometry… which is necessary for us to achieve in order to use the extrude command.
 If you’re creating a shape that isn’t symmetrical, then when you recreate the shape with sketch geometry you should have the orange background highlight as well.

 Once activated, you’ll notice we have to select the sketch curves to offset.
 Of course, in this scenario, I’ll select the heart shape geometry.
 I’m going to change the thickness to 2mm, as I’ve found this thickness prints well for a cookie cutter, and I’m going to flip the direction so the thickness is added to the outside of the shape… and then I’ll click OK.

 Next, I’ll hit the keyboard shortcut letter “E,” as in echo, to call the extrude command.
 I’ll select the outer profile… type out 20mm for the distance…and make sure the operation is set to “New Body.”
 Then, I’ll click okay to confirm the results.

 You could technically print this out and it would work fine… However, I’m going to add a larger surface to the top, so it’s easier to press down into the dough.